virtualZOB/refs/docs/airports/Class-C/Akron-Canton.md

 1. Operational requests
     - Prior to coordination, scan for traffic to ensure a request can be approved
     - Coordinate with the LC when an aircraft/vehicle is requesting to cross an active runway by stating the request and position; for example, “CROSS RUNWAY (number) AT (position)”.
 Report completion of the runway crossing to the appropriate LC in a timely manner
-    - Coordinate all intersection depatures with LC
+    - Coordinate all intersection Departures with LC

 ### Taxiway Routes and Restrictions
 1. GC must protect the intersection of taxiways C and E for all aircraft that may use these movement areas to exit active runways.